theam/aday-ondemand-loop/docs/guide/content/user_guide/finding_data.md

     - For **Zenodo** depositions, a registered API key is needed to load any unpublished or draft content.

+#### 3. Reopen Recent Repositories from Activity

+Click the folder icon in the project bar to open the **Repository Activity** modal.
+It lists repositories you've recently explored, along with shortcuts to explore them again or open them in a new browser tab.

 !!! note "Repository Capabilities May Vary"

     OnDemand Loop uses each repository's **public API** to retrieve metadata, file listings, and search results.
     As a result, features such as search, filtering, and metadata previews may differ slightly between connectors.